 11. Ultraviolet Pasteurization Unit - Cider is moved through the pasteurization unit in clear tubes passing 12 ultraviolet lights.
 Only a few seconds of ultraviolet light is required to kill any harmful bacteria that may be present in the apple cider.
 Our system can pasteurize 300 gallons of cider per hour!
 Without pasteurization, the cider can contain harmful bacteria that cause food-borne illness if consumed.
 This is one of the most important steps.

 12. Bottling Unit - The cider is almost complete!
 After pasteurization, the cider is transported to the bottling room where the bottling unit fills gallon, half-gallon, and sports bottles with cider.
 In one gallon of cider, there are 36 apples!
 Then, the caps are attached, and the bottles proceed to the last step.

 13. Labeling Machine - Our labels are automatically placed on the bottles via the machine.
 The finished bottles are either taken to the refrigerator or placed in the freezer for later use.
 Freezing cider allows us to have cider in stock all year round!

 As you can see, there are many steps in apple cider processing!
 Apples are one of our favorite fruit seasons, and we take pride in our apple cider.
-Stop by the Apple Barn Market to enjoy some fresh cider.
+Stop by the Apple Barn to enjoy some fresh cider.
 If you haven't tried it, you haven't lived!
 You know what they say, an apple a day keeps the doctor away, and no one said that apple can't come from cider!

 Alyssa Rosenbaum - Education and Food Safety Intern